Franz Josef Jung: Federal Minister of Labour and Social Affairs, 2009

 On 27 November 2009, Jung tendered his resignation as Minister of Labour and Social Affairs because of the Kunduz airstrike in Afghanistan of 4 September 2009.
 The airstrike was against two fuel tankers that had been hijacked by the Taliban, but also resulted in the deaths of dozens of civilians.
 Jung's resignation was over allegations that, whilst he was Defence Minister, he intentionally downplayed the possibility that civilians had been killed in the airstrike.
 A video taken by the American F-15 fighter bomber involved in the airstrike was leaked to the newspaper Bild and is said to have clearly depicted civilians in the target area.
 However, it is not clear whether Jung knew about the video when he had denied that civilians were killed.
-Karl-Theodor zu Guttenberg succeeded Jung in the post.
+Karl-Theodor zu Guttenberg succeeded Jung as minister of defence and Ursula von der Leyen replaced him in the post he was holding at the time of his resignation as federal minister of labour.

 Jung's resignation came a day after the resignation of Wolfgang Schneiderhan, the Chief of Staff of the Bundeswehr, and Peter Wichert, a senior Defence Ministry official.
 Their resignations were described as Germany's "biggest military shake-up in more than two decades" and have been claimed as proof that the defence ministry actively suppressed information about the incident.